julian-molina/Documentation/docs/pages/suite/suite-step-0.md

 {% include note.html content="Windows users may choose to install Node JS and run the system in the full version of the server too." %}

+## Console/Terminal/Command Line

+You launch the software from your console/terminal/command line application.
+Also, processes started from within the system log their activity on the console/terminal/command line application used to fire up the system. **Windows Command Prompt is particularly bad.** If you are on Windows, it is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/>.
+This will save you time and hassle.

 ## Are You Upgrading to a New Version of Superalgos?

 If you have run Superalgos before, read the best practices for [upgrading the system](suite-upgrading-your-existing-instalation.html) as a reminder, and take your time before you commit to the upgrade.